fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 Which will show up as "available" when the image is ready to use.

-# Running on AWS
+## Running on AWS

-You need to run these steps on the run box.
+You need to run these steps on a AWS F1 box with an FPGA.
 Make sure you have cloned the aws-fpga repo and run:

 ```
 source ~/aws-fpga/vitis_runtime_setup.sh